The Monday CRM Alternative for Teams Who Want a CRM That Fits Their Workflow — Not the Other Way Around

 How the Switch Works

 We begin with a sales process audit: documenting your pipeline stages, deal qualification criteria, how your team logs activities, and what reports management actually uses.
 We design a custom CRM around those specific requirements — not a blank canvas that requires your team to build it themselves.
 Build time for a full custom CRM typically runs 6–10 weeks.
 We migrate your existing deals, contacts, and activity history, train your team, and deliver complete ownership of the system.
-Optional support at $150–$300/month covers ongoing feature development and maintenance.
+Every build includes 60 days of free post-launch support.
+After that, you own the codebase outright and can hire any developer to maintain it — or come back to ExitSaaS for additional work on a case-by-case basis.

 Read our complete SaaS Exit Plan guide